revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 - Your team is familiar with JavaScript, or TypeScript.
 - Your application must already expose an API for other (internal or public) clients.

-Both SPA and MPA are not flawless as they have their pros and cons.
-SPA is the best choice if you care about **speed and code reusability** that can be applied to develop a **mobile app**.
-However, it has deficiencies in SEO optimization.
-MPAs win in case you strive to be **ranked higher in Google**, and it is more scalable but much slower than single-page applications.
+Both SPA and MPA are not flawless as they have their pros and cons.SPA is the best choice if you care about **speed and code reusability** that can be applied to develop a **mobile app**.However, it has deficiencies in SEO optimization.MPAs win in case you strive to be **ranked higher in Google**, and it is more scalable but much slower than single-page applications.

 Choosing the best option, you should always have your business goals and requirements in mind.